 Blog only giveaway:

-Thanks to the author, I have the opportunity to give away THREE e-book copies of Legacy by Jesikah Sundin!
+Thanks to the author and Xpresso Book Tours, I have the opportunity to give away ONE e-book copy of Double Negative by C. Lee Mckenzie!
 (Open internationally) Just click on the link below and it will take you to the giveaway page!

 1. What were you like as a kid?